EQSL, QRZ QSL or mail QSL info: I will exchange/answer any QSL card sent or Emailed to me.

 for the past few years, we have mainly been operating APRS, VHF FM & Weak

-page to see what is goingon in the weak signal dept. Just google ON4KST Chat,
+page to see what is goingon in the VHF UHF weak signal group.

 Just moved my station as of March 8 2013, and just completed installing the station

 antennas atthe new location.
 Was a lot of work, and went through a couple of failures